High school ice hockey in Missouri: History

 The 1990s saw a shift in the balance of power from North County teams such as the Hazelwood schools to newer West County sides, as well as those in St. Charles.
 In addition to new schools quickly forming teams (resulting in a brief experiment in tiered competition), several former clubs rejoined, including charter member Whitfield.
 Police presence at games was increased, alcohol was barred from the bleachers, and the league began to cooperate further with schools and encourage faculty/administrative presence at games to curb problems in student sections.

 The new millennium presented MSCHA with a large set of opportunities: the St. Louis hockey scene was booming, with players such as the Stastny brothers Paul and Yan and goaltender Ben Bishop honing their NHL-bound skills on high school teams.
 The league had signed a television contract with local cable provider Charter Communications (via its CCIN channel), allowing both league and playoff games, including finals, to be seen in homes around the area.
-However, a series of ugly incidents cast a shadow on this success, including a Priory skater being concussed from a late hit against Affton, further brawls among fans (most notably at Clayton–Ladue games, where the riot police has been called in several times), and a game where a Zumwalt South player physically assaulted a referee, only to be hit back by the official.
+However, a series of ugly incidents cast a shadow on this success, including a Priory skater being concussed from a late hit against Affton, further brawls among fans and a game where a Zumwalt South player physically assaulted a referee, only to be hit back by the official.
 Two new post-season competitions were introduced, the Doug Wickenheiser Memorial Cup and Founders Cup, each for teams that finished lower on the league ladder.

 League Champions

-At the conclusion of the regular season, the teams ranked in the top 12 play a round-robin format playoff leading up to the Challenge Cup championship game.
-The next 16 ranked teams play a similar round-robin format playoff for the Wickenheiser Memorial Cup.
+At the conclusion of the regular season, the top seven ranked teams play in a traditional playoff style format, leading up to the Challenge Cup championship game.
+The next 16 ranked teams play a round-robin format playoff for the Wickenheiser Memorial Cup.
 The remaining teams play in a traditional playoff style format for the Founders Cup.